mapzen/ios/docs/gesture-delegates.md

-# Gesture Responders
+# Gesture Delegates

 The map supports taps, double taps, shoves, scales, rotations, pans, and long presses.
-To receive information about when these events occur, create a responder.
+To receive information about when these events occur, implement a delegate protocol.

 ```swift
 import Foundation